Eric Amoateng: Arrest, trial and jail

 Amoateng was arrested in the United States of America on 12 November 2005.
-He had travelled to the USA on an Emirates Airline flight to the John F. Kennedy International Airport (JFK) with a friend, Nii Okai Adjei.
+He had travelled to the USA on an Emirates flight to the John F. Kennedy International Airport (JFK) with a friend, Nii Okai Adjei.
 The trip was ostensibly to buy wrist watches for resale in Ghana with US$9,000 seized from Amoateng.
 Seven boxes of pottery which had landed at Newark Liberty International Airport from London, destined for JFK a day earlier, were found to contain 136 pounds of heroin.
 The reported street value of the drugs was about US$6 million.
 Amoateng and Adjei were monitored by security personnel as they took delivery of the cargo and sent it to a self-storage location on Staten Island.
 They were arrested the next day when they went to inspect the goods.
 Amoateng unsuccessfully claimed diplomatic immunity following his arrest.
 They were charged with "conspiracy with intent to distribute heroin".

 Amoateng and Adjei initially pleaded not guilty to the charge of conspiracy to distribute narcotics when brought to court.
 Adjei later changed his plea to guilty.
 Following this, a second charge was brought against Amoateng.
 In August 2006, a third charge of "distributing a controlled narcotic substance of about a kilogram or more containing heroin" was brought against Amoateng.

 On 19 March 2007, Amoateng changed his plea to guilty.
 He was sentenced on 12 December 2007 to ten years in jail.
 He served his sentence at the Moshannon Valley Correctional Center in Pennsylvania, United States.